partha-kapri/8-Advanced-Accordion/README.md

-# Project-8
+# Project-8-Advanced-Accordion

 # Author - Partha Kapri
 <br>
 # Git Repository No. 8 #
 <br>
-# This is a "" Web-Development project using HTML, CSS & JavaScript #
+# This is a "Advanced Accordion" Web-Development project using HTML, CSS #
 <br>